Edward Lee Howard: Pre-CIA career

 Howard served as a Peace Corps volunteer in Bucaramanga, Colombia.
 There he met Mary Cedarleaf in 1973, and they were married three years later in St. Paul, Minnesota.
 In 1976, Howard earned a master's degree in business administration from the American University in Washington, D.C., and joined USAID.
 In February 1977, the Howards left for two years to live in Lima, Peru, where he worked on loan projects.
 There is no evidence to suggest that Howard was anything but a USAID loan officer.
 After Peru, the Howards returned to the United States, and he went to work in Chicago for a company doing environmental work.
-On March 19, 1983, the Howards had a son named Lee Howard.
+On March 19, 1983, the Howards had a son.

 CIA career

 Howard was hired by the CIA in 1980 and was later joined by his wife, Mary, where they were both trained in intelligence and counter-intelligence methods.
-Shortly after the end of their training and before going on their first assignment, a routine polygraph test indicated that he had lied about past drug use, and he was fired by the CIA in 1983 shortly before he was to report to the CIA's station at the American embassy in Moscow.
+Shortly after the end of their training and before going on his first assignment, a routine polygraph test indicated that he had lied about past drug use, and he was fired by the CIA in 1983 shortly before he was to report to the CIA's station at the American embassy in Moscow.

 Disgruntled over the perceived unfairness of having been dismissed over accusations of drug use, petty theft and deception, he began to abuse alcohol.
 He then began making mysterious phone calls to some former colleagues, both in Washington and in Moscow.
 In February 1984 after a drunken brawl he was arrested and charged with assault with a deadly weapon.
 The charges were later reduced to aggravated assault.
 At some point, Howard apparently began providing classified information to the KGB, possibly contacting KGB officers in Austria in 1984 during a visit there.
 His information has been blamed for exposing Adolf Tolkachev, who was then executed by the KGB.

 In 1985, the CIA was severely shaken by several security leaks that led to exposure of officers and assets.
 On August 1, 1985, after twenty-five years of service in the KGB, Vitaly Yurchenko walked into the United States Embassy in Rome and defected to the United States.
 In the following interrogations by the CIA, he accused Howard and another officer, Ronald Pelton, of working for the KGB.
 In November of that year, Yurchenko himself re-defected back to the Soviet Union.
-It has been suggested that Yurchenko was acting as a re-doubled agent, seeking to fool the CIA with wrong leads to protect one of the Soviet Union's most important CIA double-agents, Aldrich Ames.
+It has been suggested that Yurchenko was acting as a re-doubled agent, seeking to fool the CIA with wrong leads to protect one of the Soviet Union's most important agents at the CIA, Aldrich Ames.